Multicultural Apprenticeship Program (MAP)

-The Multicultural Apprenticeship Program (MAP) is a six-week summer experience program sponsored by the College of Agriculture and Natural Resources (CANR) at MSU.
+The Multicultural Apprenticeship Program (MAP) is a four-week summer experience program sponsored by the College of Agriculture and Natural Resources (CANR) at MSU.
 MAP is designed to give high school students the opportunity to experience college life and to explore the many exciting educational and career opportunities in the agricultural and food sciences, natural resources, and related fields.

 Through MAP, students work in many different areas including: food science, agricultural engineering, forestry, animal sciences, horticulture and crop and soil sciences, environmental and natural resource management, veterinary medicine and a number of other areas.

 The MAP is designed for high school students in 10th and 11th grades who have strong interest and aptitude in science, math and other academic areas.
 Students are selected for MAP based on interest, as indicated by their application essay, and academic performance.
 Students are also recommended by teachers and counselors as students who would benefit from participating in MAP.
 Although there is no required GPA to participate in MAP, selection to the program is competitive.

 As a participant in MAP, what will I do?

 Each MAP participant is matched with a CANR faculty member to work on a research project.
 You will be expected to engage in some sort of research or program on a daily bases.
 During the four weeks, you will also participate in field trips, leadership seminars and a number of other educational, social and cultural activities.

 You will also gain hands-on experience in laboratory and field research, work with computers and other highly technical equipment.
 Additionally, you will gain experience interacting with other students, faculty members and professionals.

 MAP participants live on campus in a University residence hall and eat meals in the dining hall.
 You will have the opportunity to meet other high school students participating in other summer programs at MSU.

 What are the benefits of participating in MAP?